Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

  but this didn't work.
 Tried changing font color, adding a small background image, also didn't work.
  I had put in a conflicting position value for the button vs the text, fixing this resolved the issue!
 ### Registration
+- continually getting "werkzeug.routing.BuildError: Could not build url for endpoint 'register'.
+Did you mean 'index' instead?" error. have looked through code on each page as well as app.py.
+Can't see any errors that would cause this.
 ### Log in/out

 ### Access Control